Track Days / Club Racing · Workflow guide

 Mix of road cars (no number) and race cars (numbered)

-Why it's hard: Road cars often have only a license plate as ID.
-Race cars have numbers.
-You need to identify both using different methods in the same event.
+Why it's hard.
+Road cars often have only a license plate as ID while race cars have numbers, so you're identifying both with different methods in the same event.

 hard